 From Two Parts to Three

 The goal for the first half of our interdisciplinary, “hybrid” Sound Thinking course — the general education (GenEd) version with two professors in the classroom throughout the semester — was to introduce students to the idea of initially playing with, representing, and then manipulating sound both acoustically and digitally.
 In planning the Found Instruments project for this class, we needed to rethink the computer-based component.
-As discussed in Chapter 2, outcome expectations in a GenEd course are vastly different from those in a course for majors from a single discipline, even when the GenEd is heavily populated with majors from mostly two disciplines: music and CS.
-Our projects and assignments needed to allow students from any discipline to be successful in all phases of the project.
+As we will discuss in Chapter 7, outcome expectations in a GenEd course are vastly different from those in a course for majors from a single discipline, even when the GenEd class is heavily populated with majors from mostly two disciplines: music and CS.
+Our projects and assignments need to allow students from any discipline to be successful in all phases of the project.
 Therefore, unlike the two distinct parts of the Found Instruments project in the synchronized classes, we reconfigured the project so that all students could participate in all phases.
-We also wanted to expand on the idea of invented notation as something that composers and performers are still grappling with.
-That is, we wanted to stress that this was not just an academic exercise.
+We also want to expand on the idea of invented notation as something that composers and performers are still grappling with.
+That is, we want to stress that this is not just an academic exercise.

 In planning your interdisciplinary course, whether you intend it to satisfy general education requirements or not, we suggest breaking the project into three parts.
 In part 1, your students should work individually as in the synchronized class version, creating compositions, coming to class prepared to perform their own compositions, and then being informed that their pieces would be performed by another member of the class.
 In part 2, have students record their “instruments” and load their recordings into Audacity so that they can edit, manipulate, and process them into a completely new composition.
 In part 3, have each student create a notation for another student’s manipulated composition.